VirkSaab/Virksaab.github.io/_posts/MECSEAIML_posts/ADSA/2020-09-11-20mai_adsa_linkedlist.md

 * In a linked list, every node contains a pointer to another node which is of the same type, it is also called a __blank__ data type. <span class="text-success" data-toggle="tooltip" data-placement="right" title="self-referential"> answer </span>

 * What is step 3 doing in the given algo.
-In what situation step 7 will be executed? mid-sem question.
+In what situation step 7 will be executed? mid-sem question type.